This document explains how to manually install MapPress. Once installed, MapPress can be updated through the WordPress plugins screen.

 - From the dashboard, go to the menu Plugins -> Add New

 - You should now be at the WordPress ‘Install Plugins’ screen.
 Click the ‘Upload Plugin’ button.

 - WordPress will ask you where the plugin file is.
 Click the ‘choose file’ button and navigate to the directory where the plugin .zip file was saved.
 Then click the ‘Install Now’ button.

 Tip: If you’re using Safari on a Mac, be sure to turn off automatic unzipping first (see ‘Troubleshooting’ below).

-- WordPress should now automatically install your new plugin!
+- WordPress should now install the plugin.

 - Bad Zip File in Safari

 If you’re using a Mac, Safari is often set to unzip .zip files automatically.
 If this happens you’ll see the plugin as a folder on your desktop rather than a .zip file and you won’t be able to install (you’ll get an error like ‘PCZIP_ERR_BAD_FORMAT‘).You can turn off automatic unzipping for one download by control -clicking on the file link and choose “Download Linked File as…”.
 Or, you can turn it off permanently using:

 If you get this error when installing, it’s because the old plugin version needs to be deleted before installing the new one.
 See the ‘Remove Old Version’ section above.